SpecFlowOSS/SpecFlowWiki/Plugins.md

 ## Introduction

-SpecFlow is providing an improved plugin infrastructure for customization.
-You can implement SpecFlow plugins that can change the behavior of the built-in generator and runtime components.
-A typical plugin can for example provide support for a new unit testing framework.
+SpecFlow provides a plugin infrastructure, allowing customization.
+You can develop SpecFlow plugins that change the behavior of the built-in generator and runtime components.
+For example, a plugin could provide support for a new unit testing framework.

-To use a custom plugin it has to be enabled in the [[configuration]] of the SpecFlow project:
+To use a custom plugin it has to be enabled in the [[configuration]] of your SpecFlow project:

 ```xml
 <specFlow>